PoolCloser/HabiMatch/README.md

 # HabiMatch

 HabiMatch is a roommate-matching platform like a dating app, but for finding compatible roommates.
 Users create a profile, answer a lifestyle questionnaire, and are shown ranked recommendations based on compatibility.
-Built as a team project for CSE 115A.

 ---